tweag/monad-bayes/docs/source/usage.md

 finish = pogoStick extract . runSequential
 ```

-But most importantly, we can apply a natural transformer over the underlying monad `m` to only the current suspension.
+But most importantly, we can apply a natural transformation over the underlying monad `m` to only the current suspension.

 ```haskell
 hoistFirst :: (forall x. m x -> m x) -> Sequential m a -> Sequential m a